 Already during the war of independence in 1948, Laskov distinguished himself in battles for Latrun (geographical area 15 km from Jerusalem and 30 km from Tel Aviv) and Nazareth, as well as during the liberation of Galilee.
 A year later, in the rank of Major General, he headed the military training department of the General Staff.
 But the next year was a particularly significant event in the life of the future chief of the IDF General Staff.
 He meets with 19-year-old private Shulamit Hen, who soon becomes his wife.
 “Of course, we had an office romance,” Shulamit Laskov shared her memories with NVO, “but love was real.”
 It is curious that the parents of Shulamit, who was born in Holland, come from Vitebsk.

 The vicissitudes of fate.
-In 1951 – 1953, Laskov, who was never a pilot, was entrusted to command the country's air forces.
-Later, for two years, he underwent military retraining in England and at the same time studied economics, political science and philosophy at Oxford University.
-And in the so-called Sinai 1956 campaign of the year, Haim Laskov led one of the two tank armies, which fought to break through to the Suez Canal.
-He also led the departure of troops from Sinai.
+In 1951-1953, Laskov, who had never been a pilot, was entrusted with command of the country's air force.
+Later, for two years, he underwent military retraining in England and simultaneously studied economics, political science and philosophy at Oxford University.
+And in the so-called Sinai campaign of 1956, Khaim Laskov led one of two tank armies, which fought to break through to the Suez Canal.
+He also led the withdrawal of troops from Sinai.

 In 1958 – 1961, Haim Laskov is the Chief of General Staff of the Israel Defense Forces.
 It should be noted that, while in this post, Laskov paid great attention to studying the experience of the Soviet army.
 The strategic installation of the General Staff, led by Laskov, consisted in working out the interaction of all the armed forces.
 He considered it necessary to speed up the preparation of all forces and means for conducting large-scale operations in future wars.
 Military historians believe that the doctrine developed by Laskov played an important role in the victory of the Israelis in the Six Day War of June 1967.